-MUA operates on a trimester system and admits a limited number of students for the January, May and September semesters.
+MUA operates on a trimester system and admits a limited number of students for the January, May, and September semesters.
 Prospective students may apply for admission to MUA at any time throughout the year.
-Applicants are encouraged to submit their application and supporting documents early (generally six to eight months in advance of the semester when they wish to begin).
-Since the number of students in each class is limited, early applicants have a better chance of securing a place in their semester of choice.

-Completed applications are reviewed and evaluated by the Pre-Screening Committee.
-Qualified applicants will be scheduled for a video call, telephone or in-person interview.
+Applicants are encouraged to submit their application and supporting documents early (generally six to eight months in advance).
+Since the number of students in each class is limited, early applicants have a better chance of securing a place in the semester of choice.
+Completed applications are reviewed and evaluated within two weeks by the Pre-Screening Committee.
+Qualified applicants will be scheduled for a telephone or an in-person interview.